Heatblur-Simulations/f-4e-manual/src/stores/air_to_air/aim_7.md

 a Sparrow missile for at least one minute.
 After successful tuning, the RDR MSL switch can be returned to the STBY (Standby) position.
 The status lamps will turn off once returned to STBY.
-Once in the combat area, the RDR MSL switch should be returned to the CW ON position, to maintain proper missile kystron tuning state during the engagement.
+Once in the combat area, the RDR MSL switch should be returned to the CW ON position, to maintain proper missile tuning state during the engagement.

 To employ an AIM-7, the Optical Sight should be placed into the A/A position,